About This Program: MS

 Work experience following completion of a bachelors degree in medical technology is NOT required prior to application to the masters program.

 - List of Accredited Medical Technology Programs in the United States

 What will a masters degree in medical technology do for me?

 Your masters degree in medical technology will give you more in-depth knowledge in the area of microbiology.
 As technology progresses and more sophisticated testing becomes available to the clinical laboratory, you will have background information on the updated methodologies as well as insight into technologies on the horizon.
 An advanced degree will make you more eligible for promotions

 How will I fit in my course work if I am working?

 I have a BS in biology; if I earn my masters degree in medical technology, where can I expect to find employment?

-If you are already a licensed medical technologist, earning a master’s degree in medical technology will strengthen your chances of acquiring specialty certification from the American Society of Clinical Pathology in either hematology or microbiology.
+If you are already a licensed medical technologist, earning a master’s degree in medical technology will strengthen your chances of acquiring specialty certification from the American Society of Clinical Pathology in microbiology.
 Some facilities may have an advanced degree requirement in order to obtain a supervisory position.